 Heart disease is one of the most common causes of death in the United States, so the idea that CBD could potentially be a therapeutic supplement for certain heart conditions is exciting news.
-One study noted on PubMed showed that CBD could potentially be a treatment for myocardial ischemia.
-Additionally, CBD influences things like platelet aggregation and the survival of white blood cells, which could be important information to support the idea that CBD could play a role in the treatment of heart disease.
+Additionally, CBD influences things like platelet aggregation and the survival of white blood cells.

 While the clinical data to support CBD as a treatment for a lot of ailments is currently lacking, there is bound to be a lot of new info showing up in the near future.
-CBD is currently being tested for things like addiction, different types of cancer, kidney disease, schizophrenia, and more.
+CBD is currently being tested for things like addiction, high stress and more.